oczkoisse/rules_docker-blaze-run/README.md

-Running `blaze run hello` should print `hello` but the following error occurs instead:
+Running `bazel run hello` should print `hello` but the following error occurs instead:

 ```
 error getting current working directory: No such file or directory